If you’re like most new home buyers, the main thing standing between you and your real estate dreams is saving up for a down payment.

 - Use our Free Online Mortgage Payment Calculator to see how the down payment amount affects the monthly mortgage payment.

-- Determine your monthly housing budget (remember to leave enough cash in reserve for maintenance and emergencies)
+- Determine your home buying budget (remember to leave enough cash in reserve for maintenance and emergencies)

 - Remember — don’t empty your savings to come up with a down payment